shaik1002/biggitlabbomb/doc/administration/settings/account_and_limit_settings.md

 Users can optionally specify a lifetime for
 [SSH keys](../../user/ssh.md).
 This lifetime is not a requirement, and can be set to any arbitrary number of days.

-> - Maximum allowable lifetime limit [extended to 400 days](https://gitlab.com/gitlab-org/gitlab/-/issues/461901) in GitLab 17.6 [with a flag](../feature_flags.md) named `buffered_token_expiration_limit`.
-Disabled by default.

-FLAG:
-The availability of the extended maximum allowable lifetime limit is controlled by a feature flag.
-For more information, see the history.

 SSH keys are user credentials to access GitLab.
 However, organizations with security requirements may want to enforce more protection by